jsenkiw/fundamentals-of-devops/README.md

 Working code examples from Blog/Book: Fundamentals of DevOps and Software Delivery by Yevgeniy Brikman.

-*The notes below assume you're using a Windows client with the tools running natively on the client machine.*
+*The notes below assume you're using a Windows client with the tools running natively on the client machine where possible.*

 *Ansible cannot run natively on Windows so WSL 2 was installed.
 WSL 2 is also prerequisite for Docker Desktop on Windows.*